 Do not fear the Proverbs 31 woman!

-Do not fear the Proverbs 31 woman.
+As we are celebrating this Mother’s Day weekend, I was asked to write about the Proverbs 31 woman.
 The first verse tells us that the following were instructions that King Lemuel’s mother was giving him regarding a future wife.
 No one woman did all of these things.
 This mother was teaching her son.

 Proverbs 31 (NLT)